Automated tuning and characterization of single-electron and single-hole transistor charge sensors: Experimental Setup

 \section{Experimental Setup}

-The automated tuning protocol is demonstrated on a silicon metal-oxide-semiconducor (MOS) SET cooled to 1.5~K in a pumped helium-4 ($^4$He) cryostat.
+The automated tuning protocol is first demonstrated on a silicon metal-oxide-semiconductor (MOS) SET cooled to 1.5~K in a pumped helium-4 ($^4$He) cryostat.
 Figure~\ref{fig:setup} shows a schematic of the experimental setup.
 The SET has two layers of gate electrodes, separated by a dielectric.
 The accumulation gate A (top layer) induces a 2DEG, as it overlaps with degenerately doped (n$^{++}$) regions formed by shallow ion implantation far from the active device area that act as Ohmic contacts.
-In the device region, the induced 2DEG is locally depleted by barrier gates B1 and B2 (bottom layer) to form tunneling barriers.
-A quantum dot is thus formed between the two barrier gates, with its electrochemical potential tuned by the plunger gate P.
+In the device active area, the induced 2DEG is locally depleted by barrier gates B1 and B2 (bottom layer) to form tunneling barriers.
+A quantum dot forms between the two barrier gates, with its electrochemical potential tuned by the plunger gate P as well as the barrier gates.

-All DC voltages are supplied by SIM928 Isolated Voltage Sources (Stanford Research Systems) assembled on a SIM900 mainframe and controlled by the computer through GPIB signals.
+DC voltages are supplied by a SIM928 Isolated Voltage Source (Stanford Research Systems) assembled on a SIM900 mainframe for the measurements conducted at 1.5 K, and by an IVVI Rack (QuTech) for the $\approx 50$ mK measurements.
 A source-drain DC voltage of 100 $\mu$V is applied to the device through a voltage divider.
-The current in the SET is measured by a Model 1211 Current Preamplifier (DL Instruments).
-The output voltage of the current preamplifier is read by a Keysight 34401A Digital Multimeter, which communicates the acquired data to the computer.
+The SET/SHT current is measured by a Model 1211 Current Preamplifier (DL Instruments).
+The output voltage of the current preamplifier is read by a digital multimeter, which sends the acquired data to the computer.